bodywork-ml/bodywork-core/docs/user_guide.md

 Should return the payload according to how you've defined your service in the executable Python module - e.g. in the `model_scoring_app.py` file found within the `model-scoring-service` stage's directory.

-We have explicitly left the task of enabling access to services, from requests originating outside the cluster, as there are multiple ways to achieve this - e.g. via load balancers or ingress controllers - and the choice will depend on your circumstances.
+We have explicitly excluded from Bodywork's scope, the task of enabling access to services from requests originating outside the cluster.
+There exist multiple patterns that can achieve this - e.g. via load balancers or ingress controllers - and the choice will depend on your project's specific requirements.
 Please refer to the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/) to learn more.

 ### Deleting Redundant Service Deployments